InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/templates/COMMUNICATION-template.md

 | Internal team and any other teams who contribute to team project repos            |        |                |          |
 | Add more…                                                                         |        |                |          |

 ## Documentation Contacts

-Tell how to find the owner, responsible party, or group people should contact if they have questions about documentation in the repo
+Tell how to find the owner, responsible party, or group people should contact if they have questions about documentation in the repo.

 Describe this communication process.

 For example:

 * If you have questions on a specific piece of documentation, you can find the team member responsible for the information by looking here:
 * You can contact the responsible party by sending a message in the xyz channel, send them a direct message in chat, email, etc. The individual who last certified the documentation is the responsible party.